GuyWhoCodesThings/MLib/README.md

 and you can delete build files using:
 % make clean

-To get familiar with the library, go through tutorial.ipynb, which contains examples of basic operations and use cases
+To get familiar with the library, go through tutorial.ipynb, which contains examples of basic operations and use cases.
+You might need to install matplotlib if not already installed